import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/obfuscation/index.md

 Some of the beauty, I think, in open-source software is that it's typically 'unmoderated'.
-There's obviously some guiding principles, but the implication is that it is not governed by some broader entity that makdes decisions on how code can and cannot be used-- thus empowering developers to maintain and make those decisions.
+There's obviously some guiding principles, but the implication is that it is not governed by some broader entity that makes decisions on how code can and cannot be used-- thus empowering developers to maintain and make those decisions.
 Imagine for a moment the idea that some guiding body elects to state that VPN's that evade restrictive geofencing of websites are no longer ethical because they violate local laws.
 This is obviously highly prboblematic, and I think this is why OSS/FOSS gains